Shock Your Workouts - How to move ahead when you workouts hit a plateau.

 Stuck in a rut?
 No longer seeing progress with your workouts?
 Here are 11 things you can do to get your fitness program back on track.

 Change your routine.
-Doing the same thing over and over can get boring, or worse cause you to stop making progress Your muscles grow and adjust when you do new things.
+Doing the same thing repeatedly can get boring, or worse, cause you to stop making progress.
+Your muscles grow and adjust when you do new things.
 I suggest you change your routine every 6 to 10 weeks to keep shocking your muscles into growing.

 Vary your reps.
 If you usually do 10 reps per set, decrease the weight and go for 15 to 20 reps.
 If you usually do 15 reps per set, increase the weight and try 6 to 8.
 (If you have no idea what reps and sets are, go to my website, click on the search button and look for the article called "Creating a Workout Program."
 All the information you need is there.)

 Consider getting a workout partner.
 Here are three reasons why:

 Hire a trainer for a couple of "fitness tune-up" sessions.
 They'll put together a routine and help you work on your form.

 Commit to always use proper form.
 You may want to impress people with how much weight you can lift, but to get results, you must use proper form.
 Always, always always.
 Did I mention how important this is?
 Ok, now that it's sunk in, always use proper form.